Hong Kong loses shine amid tough coronavirus restrictions

 ———

-AP videojournalist Alice Fung and news assistant Janice Cheng contributed to this report.
+AP videojournalist Alice Fung and news assistant Janice Lo contributed to this report.